Global Pertussis Vaccine Market Analysis, Share, Size, Trend, Market By Type, By Application, By Segmentation, By Region, and By Country 2020-2026

 Pertussis vaccine is a vaccine that protects against whooping cough.
 There are two main types: whole-cell vaccines and acellular vaccines.
 The whole-cell vaccine is about 78% effective while the acellular vaccine is 71–85% effective.

-This report contains market size and forecasts of Pertussis Vaccine in Japan, including the following market information:
+This report contains market size and forecasts of Pertussis Vaccine in South Korea, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Pertussis Vaccine manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Pertussis Vaccine production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Pertussis Vaccine production and consumption in South Korea

 Total Market by Segment: